Stop the Torture of Animals for Cosmetics

 Further Action:

 Please also consider reaching out to your congressional representative about this bill.
 You can use this link to find your Congressperson.
-Simply type in your zip code and your state representatives will appear, go to the bottom of the list of photos until you see the one that says “representative” and click on the contact link.
-This will take you to their individual contact page where you can fill out an online form asking them to support the Humane Cosmetics Act of 2023 (H.R.
-5399).
+Simply type in your zip code, and your state representatives will appear.
+Scroll to the bottom of the list of photos until you see the one labeled “Representative,” then click the contact link.
+This will take you to their individual contact page, where you can fill out an online form asking them to support the Humane Cosmetics Act of 2025 (H.R.1657).
 You can send a note as simple as:

 Dear Representative [INSERT NAME],

-I am your constituent, and I am requesting that you become a co-sponsor on H.R.
-5399, the Humane Cosmetics Act of 2023, to help save millions of animals from cruel and unnecessary torture at the hands of cosmetic companies.
-Cheaper, more accurate, cruelty-free alternatives exist, and to oppose those is to oppose progress and economic development.
-States around the country have already voted to ban this practice, and a national ban on animal testing is the final push this country needs to be brought into the 21st century in this industry.
+I am your constituent, and I am requesting that you become a cosponsor of H.R.1657, the Humane Cosmetics Act of 2025, to help save millions of animals from cruel and unnecessary torture at the hands of cosmetic companies.
+Cheaper, more accurate, cruelty-free alternatives exist and to oppose those is to oppose both scientific progress and economic development.
+States around the country have already voted to ban this practice.
+A national ban on animal testing for cosmetics is the final push our country needs to bring this industry into the 21st century.
 Please do your part to help get this bill passed.

 Sincerely,